sensson/whmcs-incasso/README.md

 This module allows you to run direct debits with European banks according to the SEPA format.
 It supports all European banks that use the pain.008.001.02 standard.

+# Download

+You can download the latest version from the [releases page](https://github.com/sensson/whmcs-incasso/releases).

 # Documentation

 Please see the docs folder for more details.